-YateBTS products can installed on the following Linux distrubtions: Mageia, CentOS and Fedora.
+YateBTS products can be installed on the following Linux distributions: Mageia, CentOS and Fedora.

 These three distributions use the same file format .rpm for the packages.

 RPMs are often collected centrally in one or more repositories on the internet.
 Most sites have their own RPM repositories which may either act as local mirrors of such internet repositories or be locally maintained collections of useful RPMs.

 urpmi (Mageia), yum (CentOS) and dnf (Fedora and other RPM-based distros) are package management tools used for installing, removing, updating and querying software packages of local or remote (networked) media.